-The Nokia N8 Dark Grey is available in Snapdeal.
+The Nokia N8 Dark Grey is available in Amazon, Snapdeal.

 The price is valid in all major cities of India including Mumbai, New Delhi, Bangalore, Chennai, Pune, Kolkata, Hyderabad, Jaipur, Chandigarh, Ahmedabad, NCR.
 Please check instructions at the specific stores for any deviation.